ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/thesis.md

 ## Introduction

-This section of the paper will focus on the method of approach towards solving for the research question posed, where movies are being evaluated to determine what features make them successful.
+This section of the paper focuses on the method of approach towards solving for the research question posed, where movies are being evaluated to determine what features make them successful.
 In order to determine the specific features that effect movies, stepwise regressions were ran using different data analysis tools.
 Once these features were identified, the data was analyzed by running multiple linear regressions in order to identify patterns in the data within the chosen features.
 Following this analysis, the data ran through different predictive regression algorithms and saved into different machine learning models, which were sorted based on accuracy.
 These trained models were then used to implement a movie recommendation application that is based on the predictions generated by the machine learning model.

 ## Data Collection and Validation

 As mentioned previously, the following sources were used for data collection and analysis: The Numbers API: Opus, OMDB API, Kaggle, and IMDB.
-The different data obtained from these sources will be described below.
+The different data obtained from these sources are described below.

 The Numbers is a free website that offers its resources to industry professionals, the investment community, and movie fans.
 These resources consist of tracking business information on movies, where the information gathered on these movies comes from either other free movie information sites (such as IMDB) or from sources in the industry (movie studios) [@the_numbers].
 Through these resources, The Numbers is able to continously update their movie data, as they receive their information/updates on a daily basis.
 The Numbers collaborates with Opus Data to provide a movie API, where users of this API can obtain updated movie data.
 In order to not go outside of the scope of this project, this research uses the educational data provided by the API, where this package contains relevelant movie information for 1,900 movies spanning from 2006 to 2018.
 The dataset contains information on movies for the following: movie name, production year, movie ID, production budget, domestic box office, international box office, rating, creative type, source, production method, genre, sequel, and running time.